Cleeng/mediastore-sdk/README.md

 #### 3. Embed component (sample)

 <b>Each component needs to be wrapper into Provider, as in the example below.</b>
-This component should be rendered in the browser.
-If you are using NextJS, turn off ssr for MSSDK components.
+Component should be rendered in the browser - if you are using NextJS, turn off SSR for MSSDK components.

 ```javascript
 import { useEffect } from 'react';